docgovtnz/kims-infra/README.md

 aws s3 ls
 ```

+3. Clone the "kims-settings" project (git clone git@github.com:docgovtnz/kims-settings.git) this contains a large collection
+of different environment .env files and .json files with all of the environment properties needed to define each of the
+environments KIMS is deployed into.

 4. These scripts depend on the following environment variables to select the properties of the environment you wish to
 deploy the application into.